idzan/web-2021-reloaded/privacy.md

 ### What cookies and scripts this site use?

-This site doesn’t collect any cookies at all.
-Only thing that will be placed on your computer and browser is small setting which is saved in your Local Storage.
+This site doesn’t collect any personalized cookies at all.
+On your computer and browser will be placed small setting which is saved in your Local Storage and Cloudflare Cookie for DDoS Protection and Content Delivery Network.

+Cookie which is placed on your computer and browser is named: *__cfduid*.
+You can learn more about it on [CloudFlare Support Page](https://support.cloudflare.com/hc/en-us/articles/200170156-Understanding-the-Cloudflare-Cookies#12345682){:.link__external}{:rel="noopener noreferrer"}{:target="blank"}.

 That setting is named: *user-color-scheme* and it is used for saving information from Dark/Light Mode Switch which can be found in footer of site.